-If a student is or becomes subject to bullying, the student should contact the Office of Student and Resident Professional Development (Olga Skalkos, PhD, 813-974-8509, or oskalkos@health.usf.edu).
+If a student is or becomes subject to bullying, the student should contact the Office of Student Rights and Responsibilities (813-974-9443), or the Office of Student and Resident Professional Development (Olga Skalkos, PhD, 813-974-8509).

-H. GENERAL PROCEDURES
+I. GENERAL PROCEDURES